 Employee engagement surveys are only useful when you take action on what you learn, because your workers’ experiences are fluid and dynamic.
 Elizabeth Moberg, research principal at Seattle’s Mercer Insight, writes, “Regardless of how well a survey is designed, it will have no impact on engagement if employees do not see the connections between the survey and resulting actions.”
 As AON Hewitt notes, “Asking for feedback from employees implies a commitment to change.”
 Quick, personal responses mean that you can have an impact on employee engagement every day.

 “Eighty percent of senior leaders believe good employee engagement is a critical part of achieving business objectives,” according to Gartner research.
 Employee engagement is simply a term for how psychologically invested a person is in their organization.
 Behavioral science spells out the process of building engagement, and it’s a straightforward matter of following the guidelines listed above.
-For a detailed dive into setting up the most effective employee listening program (and measuring its effectiveness), download our 2018 Employee Engagement Survey.
+For a detailed dive into setting up the most effective employee listening program (and measuring its effectiveness), read our Employee Engagement Survey blog.